Soft $Q(\lambda)$: A multi-step off-policy method for entropy regularised reinforcement learning using eligibility traces: Results: Multi-step Soft Q-learning

 We next extend these methods to incorporate eligibility traces.
 Under the Boltzmann policy, the Q-value update rule is,

 and eligibility traces are updated as follows (in the tabular setting),

-The TD-error ($\delta_t$) is the same as equation \ref{eqn:softQ_delta_extension} (except substitute $k$ with $t$).
+For this on-policy formulation, the TD-error ($\delta_t$) uses the state-value formulation from equation \ref{eqn:softQ_delta_extension} (substituting $k$ with $t$).
 Note, this algorithm is entirely online.

 For a full off-policy Soft Q($\lambda$), we build upon the Tree Backup approach.
-The Q-value update rule and the TD-errors remain the same, but the eligibility trace updates are adjusted to include the target policy $\pi_Q^{\mathcal{B}}$,
+The Q-value update rule remains the same, but it utilises the action-value TD-error ($\delta^{TB}_t$) which drops the KL penalty.
+Furthermore, the eligibility trace updates are adjusted to include the target policy $\pi^{\mathcal{B}}_Q$,

 All detailed derivations for N-step soft Q-learning and Soft Q($\lambda$) are provided in Appendices 1 and 2, respectively.